Recover symbol timing phase using Mueller-Muller method

 The number of samples, N, that represent each symbol in the input signal.
 This must be greater than 1.

 A positive real number representing the step size that the block uses for updating successive phase estimates.
 Typically, this number is less than 1/N, which corresponds to a slowly varying phase.

 This parameter is tunable in normal mode, Accelerator mode and Rapid Accelerator mode.
 If you use the Simulink® Coder™ rapid simulation (RSIM) target to build an RSIM executable, then you can tune the parameter without recompiling the model.
-For more information, see Tunable Parameters in the Simulink User's Guide.
+For more information, see Tunable Parameters (Simulink) in the Simulink User's Guide.

 Determines whether and under what circumstances the block restarts

 On nonzero input via port.
 The last